 Building the Health Care Movement

-Our ability to engage a broad network of stakeholders representing consumers, the health care sector, and the business sector is the hallmark of our success, as is our history of working with leaders from both sides of the aisle to tackle the health care problems facing the nation.
-Congress, federal agencies, and congressional staff rely on our expert advice to understand current policy and to develop new ideas.
+Our ability to engage a broad network of stakeholders representing consumers, the health care sector, and the business sector is the mark of our success, as is our history of working with leaders from both sides of the aisle to tackle the health care problems facing the nation.
+Congress, federal agencies, and congressional staff rely on our sophisticated, expert advice to understand current policy and to develop new ideas.